ksvan/node-red-contrib-tibber/README.md

 ### Token
 To use Tibbers API, you would need to get a token from them.
 The simplest way is to register at http://developer.tibber.com and get a personal long lived token.
 They also provide the possibility to register an Oauth client with them to make more user friendly applications.
+The test code in this repo uses the demo token from Tibber.

 ### Config of TibberLib
 The lib can get endpoint config from a file in the running directory called .envt.
 Method ''readConfig() will load endpoint and token from this file